pypi/warehouse/.github/ISSUE_TEMPLATE/friction-issues.md

 ---
 name: PyPA friction logging template
-about: Let us know what type of log friction issue you are encountering on PyPA
+about: Let us know what type of log friction issue you are encountering on PyPI

 ---